cockroachdb/docs/v22.2/ui-insights-page.md

 There are two different methods for detecting slow executions.
 By default, they are both enabled and you can configure them based on your workload.

 The first method flags all executions running longer than `sql.insights.latency_threshold`.
-You can think of this as something like the [slow query log](logging-use-cases.html#sql_perf).
+You can think of this as analogous to the [slow query log](logging-use-cases.html#sql_perf).

 The second method attempts to detect **unusually slow executions**.
 You can enable this detection with `sql.insights.anomaly_detection.enabled` and configure it with `sql.insights.anomaly_detection.latency_threshold`.
 CockroachDB will then keep a streaming histogram in memory for each distinct statement fingerprint that has seen an execution latency longer than `sql.insights.anomaly_detection.latency_threshold` and flag any execution with a latency in the 99th percentile (`> p99`) for its fingerprint.

 Additional controls filter out less actionable executions:

 - The execution's latency must also be longer than twice the median latency (`> 2*p50`) for that fingerprint.
-This ensures that `p99` means something.
+This ensures that the elevated latency is significant enough to warrant attention.
 - The execution's latency must also be longer than `sql.insights.anomaly_detection.latency_threshold`.
-Slower-than usual executions are less interesting if they’re still fast enough.
+Slower-than-usual executions are less interesting if they're still fast enough.

 The `sql.insights.anomaly_detection.memory_limit` cluster setting limits the amount of memory available for tracking these streaming latency histograms.
 When this threshold is surpassed, the least-recently touched histogram is evicted.
-The default of `1 MiB` is sufficient for tracking ~1K fingerprints.
+The default of `1 MiB` is sufficient for tracking about a thousand fingerprints.

 You can track the `sql.insights.anomaly_detection.memory` and `sql.insights.anomaly_detection.evictions` metrics to determine if the settings are appropriate for your workload.
 If you see a steady stream of evictions or churn, you can either raise the `sql.insights.anomaly_detection.memory_limit` cluster setting, to allow for more storage, or raise the `sql.insights.anomaly_detection.latency_threshold` cluster setting, to examine fewer statement fingerprints.